 - Regular test needed to be conducted for monitoring the progress or the recovery of the patient

 While determining the validity of the post hospitalization expenses, it is essential to determine whether the expense is payable according to the policy defined period.
 To recover the post hospitalization expenses the time limit is 60 to 90 days after hospitalization.

-It is essential to understand that expenses related to therapies, like, acupuncture and naturopathy are not covered by insurance providers under post hospitalization expenses.
-Insurers will only cover for, diagnostic charges, consulting fees and medicine costs.
+It is essential to understand that expenses related to therapies like acupuncture and naturopathy are not covered by insurance providers under post hospitalization expenses.
+Insurers will only cover diagnostic charges, consulting fees and medicine costs.

-The insurers will require the following documents to cover the post hospitalization expenses incurred by the insured:
+The workmen compensation insurance company will require the following documents to cover the post hospitalization expenses incurred by the insured:

 - Copy of the discharge summary with respect to hospitalization